Nithivarn-Reddy/Redactor/README.md

 4) The output flag must be the flag after the all the redacting flags.

+5) I have taken two text files modi.txt , text1.txt and one markdown file under otherfiles/ for my execution.

 ### Functionality of redactor.py

     This python file is the driving file for the entire project.
 Here we register all the flags and capture there values         which are then passed on to the respective methods of project1.py file.
 I have used argparse for reading the commandline     arguments.